 The Stirling solar dish is also called a dish engine system, which is made of an independent parabolic reflector that tends to concentrate light right onto a receiver placed at the focal point of the reflector.
 The reflector will track the sun along an axis or two.

-Parabolic dish systems provide the best efficiency over other technologies.
+Parabolic dish systems (parabolic troughs) provide the best efficiency over other technologies.
 The 50kW Big Dish in Canberra, Australia is a great example.